jmcnamara/XlsxWriter/dev/docs/source/working_with_charts.rst

 .. image:: _images/chart_data_labels20.png
    :scale: 75 %

+The ``position`` property is used to position the custom data label, such as "center" or "right".
+See the ``position`` property for series data labels above.

 The ``delete`` property can be used to delete labels in a series.
 This can be useful if you want to highlight one or more cells in the series, for example